 The altitude indicator in DJI GO can be used to figure out which direction your drone is pointing.
 With that information, you can navigate your drone back to the home point even in cases where you cannot see it.

-for an explanation of how the attitude indicator works in DJI GO.
+Watch this video for an explanation of how the attitude indicator works in DJI GO.

 DJI GO will often display a high wind warning when it detects the drone is flying in strong winds.
 If you see those warnings, it’s a good indication the drone is flying in strong winds (even if the wind is calm on the ground).